banner-bg

 Additional fees

 Unscheduled care, late payment fees, early drop-off, or late pick-up (outside your regular business hours) are all additional childcare costs.
-Your childcare charge schedule needs to include any extra costs parents might pay to your facility.
+Your childcare charge schedule needs to include any extra costs families might pay to your facility.

 Grants

-Check with your local, state/provincial, or federal governments and advocacy organizations to learn about available options and how to apply.
+Check with your local, state, provincial, or federal governments and advocacy organizations to learn about available options and how to apply.

 Fundraising